 Tips are usually paid through credit/debit card or with cash.

-However, there are other ways to receive a tip.
-Sometimes people who know you well will leave other perks as their tip.
+However, there are other ways to receive a gratuity.
+Sometimes people who know you well might leave other perks as a tip.
 These can include:

 - Tickets to a game or event